dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 The closest value to 0.1 under the negative z-score table is in the -1.2 row under column 0.08; $`z_{\frac{0.2}{2}}`$ is 1.28 above the mean and -1.28 below the mean.

 ## How to Calculate Confidence Interval
 Assuming I want to determiine whether I could achieve a 2000 daily sales of boxes of sugar cookies as the new manager of my store.
 I might have to use the cookie sales data from my store.
-While it might be challenging to use the whole population of the cookie sales data, relaying on the law of Central limit theorem, I can query the company's database, select at least 30 samples (using z-score), find the mean of the samples, its standard deviation and choose a confidence level.
+While it might be challenging to use the whole population of the cookie sales data, relaying on the law of Central Limit Theorem, I can query the company's database, select at least 30 samples (using z-score), find the mean of the samples, its standard deviation and choose a confidence level.
 The confidence level is what helps us to determine what the alpha $`(\alpha)`$ will be.

 $`CI=\bar{x}\pm z_{\frac{\alpha}{2}}\sigma_{\bar{x}}`$